rocky-linux/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

 "ssh_username": "root",
 ```

 At the end of the process, the VM must be stopped.
-It's a little bit more complicated with a non-root user, but it is well documented:
+It is a little bit more complicated with a non-root user, but it is well documented:

 ```
 "shutdown_command": "/sbin/halt -h -p",